 Propose a Program at the Library

-First, read our policy to see if your program is a good fit
+First, read our policy to see if your program is a good fit.
+Please pay special attention to proposal deadlines.

 A library program is an event that promotes the use of library materials, facilities, or services and/or offers the community an educational, recreational, or cultural experience.
 All groups using library facilities must also adhere to these ground rules.
 Library programs are prohibited from serving as a platform for generating income for any sponsoring group or individual, except funds to support the library.
 Library programs must be noncommercial in nature.
 Although a businessperson or other professional expert may present a program, no solicitation of business is permitted, nor admission charged.
 The sale of products at a library program is not allowed.
 There are two exceptions: